genuinemerit/saskan-wiki/BowWiki/Home.md

 ## Syntax highlighting

-Highlight snippets of text use lexers, short names and mime types from the [Pygments](http://pygments.org/ )library.
+Highlight snippets of text use lexers, short names and mime types from the [Pygments](http://pygments.org/) library.

 Example of Python code: